Rheology of complex fluids and materials

 To illustrate the benefits of adaptivity, we present in Figure 9 a zoom of two regions around the yield surface where we compare the results obtained using a uniform triangulation of the flow domain (top row) and an adaptive triangulation with hanging nodes (bottom row).
 Both triangulations lead to essentially the same number of degrees of freedom, but because of local mesh refinement, the adaptive triangulation has ten times smaller mesh cells near the yield surface, thereby leading to a much sharper capture of the transition region.
 A second step of the PhD thesis has been to extend the above developments to more general geometries beyond the anti-planar configuration encountered in pipe flows.
 Results with close agreement to reference solutions from the literature have been obtained for the lid-driven (two-dimensional) cavity and are currently being explored for counter-rotating cylinder configurations.
 Finally, as a step towards accounting for the presence of two immiscible fluids (for instance an air bubble trapped within a yield fluid), theoretical and numerical developments have been made to devise HHO methods on unfitted meshes.
 The key idea is to formulate the discretization methods on meshes that do not follow exactly the interface.
 This simplifies considerably the mesh generation step.
 By using a Nitsche-type penalty formulation on the interface, it is possible to design a discretization method that allows the interface to cut within the mesh cells.

-PhD student Francesco Bonacci has been characterizing the microstructure and rheology of silica suspensions, combining geometry with observations by confocal microscopy.
+PhD student Francesco Bonacci has characterized the microstructure and rheology of silica suspensions, combining geometry with observations by confocal microscopy.
 A collaboration with Eric Furst (University of Delaware) has been set up to directly investigate the interaction of those particles with means of optical tweezers.
+This research is part of a transverse project on colloidal suspensions and gels.